-Tilt your head back and pull the lower lid away from your eye to make a space and
+Tilt your head back and pull the lower lid away from your eye to make a pouch and

 drop the medicine into this space.
 Let go of your eyelid and gently close your eyes.
-Try not to blink.

 Apply gentle pressure to the inner corner of the eye (the tear duct) for approximately

 of medicine absorbed into the blood stream or other parts of the body.

 When to use it

-Use this medicine at the same time each day.
-Taking it at the same time each day will have the best effect and will also help you
+Using it at the same time each day will have the best effect and will also help you

-you remember when to take it.
+remember when to use it.

 How long to use it for

-Continue taking your medicine for as long as your doctor or pharmacist tells you.
+Continue using this medicine for as long as your doctor or pharmacist tells you.

 If you forget to use it

-If it is almost time to take your next dose, skip the missed dose and use your
+If it is almost time to administer your next dose, skip the missed dose and use your

-Otherwise, use it as soon as you remember and then go back to taking your medicine as you would normally.
+Otherwise, use it as soon as you remember and then go back to using your medicine

-Do not take a double dose to make up for missed doses.
+Do not administer a double dose to make up for missed doses.

 This may increase the chance of you experiencing side effects.

-If you have trouble remembering to take your medicine, ask your pharmacist for some
+If you have trouble remembering to use your medicine, ask your pharmacist for some

 If you use too much (overdose)

 Rinse your eye with large amounts of water for at least 15 minutes if pain, swelling,

 excessive tears or an uncomfortable sensitivity to the light is experienced after

 Contact your doctor or pharmacist if symptoms are still present after thoroughly rinsing

-If you think that you or anyone else may have accidentally
+in Australia) for advice if you think that you or anyone else may have accidentally

 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.

 While you are using this medicine